-115. Defendants Dunn, Dutkiewicz, Haney, and Ray, as members of the Audit Committee during the relevant period, were also required under the Audit Committee Charter to "[e]stablish guidelines and make recommendations to the Board regarding the valuation of the Company's loans and investments."
-Further, according to the Company's 2014 Form 10-K, the
+Audit Committee during the relevant period, were also required under the Audit Committee Charter to "[e]stablish guidelines and make recommendations to the Board regarding the valuation of the Company's loans and investments."
+Further, according to the Company's 2014 Form 10-K, the Audit Committee specifically "reviews the preliminary valuations" for FSC's investments and "makes a recommendation to the Board of Directors regarding the fair value of the investments in [FSC's] portfolio."
+Thus, the Audit Committee Defendants were responsible for the artificially inflated valuations of assets in the Company's portfolio and income from operations by failing to account properly for the non-performance of certain loans in its portfolio, including its investments in

-Audit Committee specifically "reviews the preliminary valuations" for FSC's investments and "makes a recommendation to the Board of Directors regarding the fair value of the investments in [FSC's] portfolio."
-Thus, the Audit Committee Defendants were responsible for the artificially inflated valuations of assets in the Company's portfolio and income from operations by failing to properly account for the non-performance of certain loans in its portfolio, including its investments in TransTrade, Phoenix, and JTC, as detailed herein.
-Accordingly, the Audit Committee Defendants breached their fiduciary duty of loyalty and good faith because they participated in the wrongdoing described herein.
+TransTrade, Phoenix, and JTC, as detailed herein.
+Accordingly, the Audit Committee Defendants breached their fiduciary duties of loyalty, due care, and candor because they participated in the wrongdoing described herein.
 Thus, defendants Dunn, Dutkiewicz, Haney, and Ray face a substantial likelihood of liability for their breach of fiduciary duties so any demand upon them is futile.

 116. Further, according to the 2014 Form 10-K, FSC's entire Board "is ultimately and solely responsible for the valuation of [FSC's] portfolio investments at fair value."
-Thus, defendants Berman, Owens, Dimitrov, Dunn, Ray, Dutkiewicz, Haney, and Castro-Blanco are responsible for the artificially inflated valuations of assets in the Company's portfolio and income from operations by failing to properly account for the non-performance of certain loans in its portfolio, including its investments in TransTrade, Phoenix, and JTC, as detailed herein.
-Accordingly, the defendants Berman, Owens, Dimitrov, Dunn, Ray, Dutkiewicz, Haney, and Castro-Blanco breached their fiduciary duty of loyalty and good faith because they participated in the wrongdoing described herein.
-Thus, defendants Berman, Owens, Dimitrov, Dunn, Ray, Dutkiewicz, Haney, and Castro-Blanco face a substantial likelihood of liability for their breach of fiduciary duties so any demand upon them is futile.
+(Emphasis added).
+Thus, Director Defendants Berman, Owens, Dimitrov, Dunn, Ray, Dutkiewicz, Haney, and Castro-Blanco are responsible for the artificially inflated valuations of assets in the Company's portfolio and income from operations by failing to account properly for the non-performance of certain loans in its portfolio, including its investments in TransTrade, Phoenix, and JTC, as detailed herein.
+Accordingly, Director Defendants Berman, Owens, Dimitrov, Dunn, Ray, Dutkiewicz, Haney, and Castro-Blanco breached their fiduciary duties of loyalty and candor because they participated in the wrongdoing described Thus, Director Defendants Berman, Owens, Dimitrov, Dunn, Ray, herein.
+Dutkiewicz, Haney, and Castro-Blanco face a substantial likelihood of liability for their breach of fiduciary duties so any demand upon them is futile.